houfu/redlines/README.md

  Compares the strings SOURCE and TEST and produce a redline in the terminal.
 ```

+### Custom styling

+By default, markdown output is styled in "red green", like the following:

 ## Uses

 * View and mark changes in legislation: [PLUS Explorer](https://houfu-plus-explorer.streamlit.app/)